The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 How many people claim social assistance?

-Figure 1BC – Yearly cases and beneficiaries of Income Assistance in British Columbia, 1996 to 2022
+Figure 1NU – Yearly cases and beneficiaries of the Income Assistance Program in Nunavut, 2000 to 2022

 What proportion of the population receives social assistance?

-In 2021-22, on average, five per cent of people in British Columbia under 65 received Income Assistance or Disability Assistance, which is one in 20.
-The proportion of recipients receiving social assistance has followed a similar pattern as the total number of recipients.
+In 2022, on average, 27.9 per cent of people in Nunavut under 65 received the Income Assistance Program, which is over one in four.
+The proportion of recipients receiving this program has followed a similar pattern as the total number of recipients.
+On average, the proportion fluctuated over 40 per cent until 2017, after which it began to decline, reaching its lowest point in 2021.

-Note: The total population under 65 is estimated on July 1 of a given year, whereas social assistance beneficiary data is a fiscal year average (April to March).
+Note: The total population under 65 is estimated on July 1 of a given year, whereas social assistance beneficiary data is a calendar year average (January to December).

-Figure 3BC – Yearly beneficiaries of Income Assistance and Disability Assistance as a proportion of the under-65 population of British Columbia, 1996 to 2022
+Figure 2NU – Yearly beneficiaries of the Income Assistance Program as a proportion of the under-65 population in Nunavut, 2005 to 2022

 Who is receiving social assistance?